-Grades for each quarter are posted five (5) business days from the end of the quarter.
+Grades for each quarter are posted ten (10) business days from the date the assignments are due.

 Is there any recognition for honors?

-Students who complete the academic courses in their first and second year with a cumulative GPA of 3.8 or greater will receive recognition as having completed the program with honors.
-Students who complete the academic courses in their first and second year with a GPA of 4.0 or higher will receive recognition as having completed the program with distinguished honors.
+Full-time students who complete their academic courses in their first and second year with a cumulative GPA of 3.8 or greater will receive recognition as having completed the program with honors.
+Students who complete their courses in their first and second year with a GPA of 4.0 or higher will receive recognition as having completed the program with distinguished honors.